-Appraiser licenses, certificates and Certified Assessor licenses expire on October 31 of odd years (e.g., 2015, 2017).
-Appraisal management company registration expire annually on March 31 each year.
+Appraiser licenses and certificates, Certified Assessor licenses and Appraisal Management Company registrations expire on October 31 of odd years (e.g., 2015, 2017).

-After the renewal, a percentage of licensees and certificate holders will be randomly selected for audit of their CE.
+After the renewal, a percentage of licensees and certificate holders are randomly selected for audit of their CE.

-Please keep the contact information for the controlling person up-to-date so that notices we send will reach the business.
+It is important to keep the email address for the controlling person up-to-date so that the email renewal notices we send will reach the business.

 See 24 Del.
 C. §4029 for more information on renewal.